jasontjahja/Pneumonia-Classification-Models/model_comparison.md

 - **Incorporate Expert Feedback**:
   - Collaboration with medical experts, especially radiologists, can prove invaluable.
 Their insights and validation of the model's predictions can steer the model's evolution in a direction that is both technically sound and clinically relevant.

+## Reflection
+Upon reflection, embarking on a data mining project in lung X-ray image classification was initially a daunting endeavor for both Jason and myself.
+As International Business students with a focus on Finance, the intricate nuances of such a technical undertaking were beyond the realms of our conventional academic experience.

+At the onset, we grappled with the vast terminologies, methodologies, and techniques inherent to the project.
+The initial struggles stemmed from our attempts to navigate the labyrinth of Convolutional Neural Networks (CNN) and logistic regression models without a solid foundation in the subject.

+However, with the timely intervention of our lecturer and the invaluable support from ChatGPT, our trajectory changed dramatically.
+ChatGPT acted as a reservoir of knowledge, seamlessly bridging our finance-oriented backgrounds with the technological intricacies of the project.
+From explaining complex concepts in layman's terms to generating essential code segments, ChatGPT became an integral companion in our journey.

+Our newfound confidence was underscored when two other teams approached us, seeking guidance on logistic regression and ChatGPT's code generation capabilities.
+The transformation was evident: from being novices in the domain, we had evolved to a position where we could impart our learnings to our peers.
+It was particularly gratifying to witness their progress and know that our assistance had played a part in their achievements.

+In conclusion, this project has been a testament to the philosophy that boundaries in learning are often self-imposed.
+With determination, the right guidance, and the willingness to seek assistance when needed, even the most challenging endeavors become surmountable.
+This experience has not only enriched our academic repertoire but has also instilled a deeper appreciation for interdisciplinary collaboration.
+As finance students, we have come to realize that in today's interconnected world, an openness to learn and adapt is the linchpin of success.